Classification of strongly asymptotically log del Pezzo flags and surfaces: Strongly asymptotically log del Pezzo flags

-In order to prove \PR{badflagcriterionprop} we will need to develop a basic understanding of SALdP flags whose zero-dimensional locus lies in the boundary.
-The next lemma characterizes such flags under the additional assumption that their one-dimensional locus is not part of the boundary.
+In order to prove Theorem \ref{badflagcriterionprop} we will need to develop a basic understanding of SALdP flags whose zero-dimensional locus lies in the boundary.
+The next lemma characterizes such flags under the additional assumption that their one-dimensional locus is {\it not} a boundary component.